If you need a California truck accident lawyer, BD&J is here to help.

 There are several factors that may lead to truck crashes, which can make assigning fault and winning a case more complicated.
 Common causes of truck accidents can include:

-- Driver Fatigue: Truck drivers face long hours on the road, and even though federal regulations have been imposed to lessen the time a driver is on the road between breaks, driver fatigue remains a significant issue.
+- Driver Fatigue: Truck drivers face long hours on the road, and even though federal regulations have been imposed to lessen the time a driver is on the road between breaks, driver fatigue remains a significant issue, especially when Hours of Service regulations are ignored.

 - Distracted Driving: This includes anything that takes the driver’s attention away from the road, including using a mobile phone, eating, or adjusting their GPS.